cclett2000/Show_Me_The_Movies/README.md

 - I completely forgot that in order to reach the API I needed to give internet permissions
   - the amount of time spent trying to figure this out is embarassing (~3 hours)
 - Jackson is slower than Gson when it comes to JSON parsing on Android
+- In order to use the internet I had to set the permission in my manifest file
+  - this also took an embarassingly long time to figure out

 ## License